 Outreach and education campaign on the environmental and public health impacts associated with hydraulic fracturing (Fracking).

-Earth Ethics, Inc. is working with other organizations, Floridians Against Fracking, Florida Clean Water Network, Florida Food and Water Watch, and others to educate public officials and the general public about the impacts fracking has on our environment and public health.
-Check out Earth Ethics calendar for an event near you.
+Earth Ethics, Inc. is part of a coalition, Floridians Against Fracking, that works to educate elected officials and the general public about the impacts fracking has on our environment and public health.

 Outreach and education campaign on environmental, species, and public health impacts associated with plastics and microbeads.
 This also includes water quality sampling.

 Earth Ethics, Inc. is working with several groups in an effort to educate the public on the impacts of plastics in our environment and with our public health.
 Nationally, steps are being taken to ban the use of plastic bags, bottles, and microbeads.
 Contact firstname.lastname@example.org if your interested in helping with outreach and education efforts!